atarwn/revo/README.md

 # Evo 🌿

+> **IMPORTANT**: This project has been discontinued.
+Due to persistent harassment and hostile behavior from certain members of the community, I have made the difficult decision to cease development of this project.
+While I'm proud of what was built and the vision it represented, I cannot continue maintaining it under these circumstances.
+The repository will remain archived for reference, but will no longer receive updates or support.
+Thank you to those who supported this project constructively.

-> **Note**: This is my hobby project in active development!
+> ~~**Note**: This is my hobby project in active development!
 While the core concepts are working, some features are still experimental and under construction.
-If you like the vision, contributions and feedback are very welcome! 🚧
+If you like the vision, contributions and feedback are very welcome! 🚧~~

 Next-Generation, CRDT-Based Version Control
 No Merge Conflicts • Named Streams • Stable File IDs • Large File Support